raspberrypilearning/visualising-sorting-with-python/lesson-5/worksheet.md

 	'my string'[1:-1] ## the string with the first and last characters sliced off
 	```

-## The Fibonnaci sequence.
+## The Fibonacci sequence.

-The Fibonnaci sequence is found by starting with `1, 1` and then adding the last number to the number preceding it in the sequence.
+The Fibonacci sequence is found by starting with `1, 1` and then adding the last number to the number preceding it in the sequence.

 	```
 	1, 1, 2, 3, 5, 8, 13, 21...
 	```

-Imagine you wanted to find the `n`th fibonnaci number.
+Imagine you wanted to find the `n`th Fibonacci number.
 How could this be done?

 Hopefully you are beginning to see that there is a recursive solution to this.
-ALl you need to do is find the `n-1`th Fibonnaci number and add it to the `n-2`th Fibonnaci number, and that will give you the `n`th.
+All you need to do is find the `n-1`th Fibonacci number and add it to the `n-2`th Fibonacci number, and that will give you the `n`th.

-Have a go at writing a recursive algorithm to find the `n`th Fibonnaci number.
+Have a go at writing a recursive algorithm to find the `n`th Fibonacci number.
 You can test your algorithm using the values provided below.

 	```
-	The 10th Fibonnaci number is 55
+	The 10th Fibonacci number is 55
-	The 2nd Fibonnaci number is 1
+	The 2nd Fibonacci number is 1
-	The 20th Fibonnaci number is 6765
+	The 20th Fibonacci number is 6765
 	```

-Bewarned - recursive solutions aren't always the best solutions.
+Be-warned - recursive solutions aren't always the best solutions.
 Trying too large a number with this algorithm may well take a significant amount of time.